locuslab/pytorch_fft/README.md

   + `rfft` and `irfft` for 1D transformations
   + `rfft2` and `irfft2` for 2D transformations
   + `rfft3` and `irfft3` for 3D transformations
++ Finally, the module contains the following helper functions you may find useful
+  + `reverse(X, group_size=1)` reverses the elements of a tensor and returns the result in a new tensor.
+Note that PyTorch does not current support negative slicing, see this [issue](https://github.com/pytorch/pytorch/issues/229).
+If a group size is supplied, the elements will be reversed in groups of that size.
+  + `expand(X)` takes a tensor output of a real 2D or 3D FFT and expands it with its redundant entries to match the output of a complex FFT.

 <!--
 + For an `d`-D transformation, the input tensors are required to have >= (d+1) dimensions (n1 x ... x nk x m1 x ... x md) where `n1 x ... x nk` is the batch of FFT transformations, and `m1 x ... x md` are the dimensions of the `d`-D transformation. `d` must be a number from 1 to 3.